 What could be the side effects of a Femara 7.5-mg dose?

 The usual dosage of Femara for treating breast cancer is 2.5 milligrams (mg) once per day.
 But your doctor might prescribe a higher dosage for you if needed.
-And higher dosages of the drug can increase your risk for side effects from Femara.
+And higher dosages of the drug can increase your risk of side effects from Femara.
+To learn about Femara’s dosage, see this article.

-For examples of side effects that may happen after taking 7.5 mg of Femara, see “Mild side effects of Femara” and “Serious side effects of Femara” above.
+For examples of side effects that may happen after taking 7.5 mg of Femara, see the “Mild side effects of Femara” and “Serious side effects of Femara” sections above.

 What are the side effects of Femara vs. Clomid?

-Clomid was a brand-name prescription drug that’s no longer available.
-But the generic version of Clomid (called clomiphene) is currently available.
+Clomid is a brand-name prescription drug that is discontinued.
+But the generic version of Clomid, called clomiphene, is currently available.
 A generic drug is an exact copy of the active ingredient in a brand-name drug.

 Femara and clomiphene can cause similar side effects.
-But the drugs can cause some different side effects, as well.
-In the table below are examples of common side effects that can occur with Femara, with clomiphene, or with both drugs when they’re taken individually:
+But the drugs can also cause some different side effects.
+The table below lists examples of common side effects that can occur with Femara, with clomiphene, or with both drugs when they’re taken individually:

 Both Femara and clomiphene may be prescribed to treat infertility in females.* Femara isn’t approved by the FDA for this use.
 But it’s sometimes prescribed off-label† to treat infertility.
 Clomiphene is FDA-approved to treat infertility.